2017 Professor Alan Owen Lecture

 Public conversation and media coverage about death and dying is increasing in response to the ageing of the baby boomers and in light of both the euthanasia debate and concerns about increasing health care costs.
 With an ageing population and increasing rates of chronic illnesses, end of life care is a critically important issue.
 Yet we are living in an ever more death-defying society and many people have little experience of death or of the options and decisions at end of life that make a difference.

 Most contemporary health media coverage focuses on the extremes.
 On one extreme, the health system is portrayed as one that delivers life-saving procedures and miracle cures.
 On the other, the current focus on euthanasia portrays a health system that is demonstrably unable or unwilling to relieve pain and suffering.
 The key argument is that, left in intolerable pain, some patients have no choice but to elect to end their life.
 Neither extreme reflects the day to day reality for the significant majority of people at end of life.

-This lecture will explore the issues involved in decision-making at end of life from the perspective of patients and families as well as the broader health system and society.
-It will provide an overview of the choices we should all be discussing with our loved ones – not just euthanasia but also advanced care directives, palliative care and organ donation as well as who we want to make our decisions if we are not able to.
-In also considering clinical issues and research perspectives, this lecture will argue that our society and our health system should be ultimately judged not just by how many heroic rescues occur but also by how we care for people at end of life.
+This lecture explored the issues involved in decision-making at end of life from the perspective of patients and families as well as the broader health system and society.
+It provided an overview of the choices we should all be discussing with our loved ones – not just euthanasia but also advanced care directives, palliative care and organ donation as well as who we want to make our decisions if we are not able to.
+In also considering clinical issues and research perspectives, this lecture argued that our society and our health system should be ultimately judged not just by how many heroic rescues occur but also by how we care for people at end of life.